GoPro Hero 9 Black review

 - The Hero 9 Black is available to buy now $449.99 / £429.99 / AU$699.95

-- But it's available with a discount if you buy a one-year GoPro subscription
+- But it's available with a discount if you get a one-year GoPro subscription

 - The new Max Lens Mod will be available in October